-- 10. In or about October of 2023, Plaintiff went to the Business. - 11.
-The Business is an auto parts store business establishment, open to the public, and is a place of public accommodation that affects commerce through its operation.
-Defendants provide parking spaces for customers. - 12.
-While attempting to enter the Business during each visit, Plaintiff personally encountered a number of barriers that interfered with his ability to use and enjoy the goods, services, privileges, and accommodations offered at the Business. - 13.
-To the extent of Plaintiff's personal knowledge, the barriers at the Business included, but were not limited to, the following: - a.
-Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to post required signage such as "Van Accessible," and "Unauthorized Parking." - b.
-Defendants failed to maintain the parking space designated for persons with disabilities to comply with the federal and state standards.
-Defendants failed to maintain the mark on the space with the International Symbol of Accessibility, resulting in the paint becoming severely deteriorated, hindering visibility.
+- 10. In or about May of 2024, Plaintiff went to the Business. - The Business is a liquor store business establishment, open to the public, and 11. is a place of public accommodation that affects commerce through its operation.
+Defendants provide parking spaces for customers. - While attempting to enter the Business during each visit, Plaintiff personally 12. encountered a number of barriers that interfered with his ability to use and enjoy the goods, services, privileges, and accommodations offered at the Business. - To the extent of Plaintiff's personal knowledge, the barriers at the Business 13. included, but were not limited to, the following: - Defendants failed to comply with the federal and state standards for a. the parking space designated for persons with disabilities.
+Defendants failed to post the required sign, "Unauthorized Parking." - Defendants failed to maintain the parking space designated for b. persons with disabilities to comply with the federal and state standards.
+Defendants failed to maintain the mark on the space with the International Symbol of Accessibility, resulting in the paint becoming severely deteriorated, hindering visibility. - Defendants failed to maintain the parking space designated for c. persons with disabilities to comply with the federal and state standards.
+Defendants failed to maintain the blue borderlines, blue hatched lines, and "NO PARKING" markings painted on the ground as required, resulting in the markings becoming severely deteriorated, hindering visibility.

-- c.
-Defendants failed to maintain the parking space designated for persons with disabilities to comply with the federal and state standards.
-Defendants failed to maintain the blue lines, blue borderlines, and "NO PARKING" markings painted on the ground as required, resulting in the markings becoming severely deteriorated, hindering visibility. - d.
+- d.
 Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to provide an access aisle with level surface slope. - 14.
+Defendants failed to provide an access aisle with level surface slope, as there was a permanent ramp installed on the van access aisle. - 14.
 These barriers and conditions denied Plaintiff full and equal access to the Business and caused Plaintiff difficulty and frustration.
 Plaintiff wishes to return and patronize the Business; however, Plaintiff is deterred from visiting the Business because his knowledge of these violations prevents him from returning until the barriers are removed. - 15.
 Based on the violations, Plaintiff alleges, on information and belief, that there are additional barriers to accessibility at the Business after further site inspection.
 Plaintiff seeks to have all barriers related to his disability remedied.
 See Doran v.
 7-Eleven, Inc. 524 F.3d 1034 (9th Cir.
 2008). - 16.
 In addition, Plaintiff alleges, on information and belief, that Defendants knew that particular barriers render the Business inaccessible, violate state and federal law, and interfere with access for the physically disabled. - 17.
 At all relevant times, Defendants had and still have control and dominion over the conditions at this location and had and still have the financial resources to remove these barriers without much difficulty or expenses to make the Business accessible to the physically disabled in compliance with ADDAG and Title 24 regulations.
 Defendants have not removed such barriers and have not modified the Business to conform to accessibility regulations.